SAIC-GM: History

-SAIC-GM was founded on June 12, 1997, with 50% investment each from each partner.
+SAIC-GM was founded on 12 June 1997, with 50% investment each from each partner.
 SAIC-GM began assembling the venture's first vehicle, the Buick Regal, in Shanghai, China in April 1999.
 This later followed with the Chinese-built Buick GL8 minivan which was a Chinese-exclusive vehicle and was not offered in the United States and Canada.

 By 2003, China became the second largest single market for General Motors, selling 201,188 vehicles, an 81.6% percent increase over the previous year.
 In that year SAIC-GM achieved a 13% market share in mainland China, second only to Volkswagen Group China among foreign carmakers.
 Sales dropped in 2004 when the company retired the Buick Sail and the release of its replacement, the Chevrolet Sail, was delayed to February 2005, knocking General Motors Shanghai to seventh place in mainland China market share.
 SAIC-GM market share climbed back to nearly 9.8 percent, placing SAIC-GM among the top three passenger car manufacturers in mainland China.

 In June 2004, the Cadillac brand was introduced to China followed by Chevrolet in January 2005.

 In May 2005 SAIC-GM completed construction of a new assembly plant, the South Plant, at its facility in eastern Shanghai's Pudong district, more than doubling its annual production capacity to 320,000 vehicles.

 SAIC-GM was the top passenger vehicle producer in China in 2006, with sales of 413,400 vehicles.
 In 2011, SAIC-GM sold 1,200,355 vehicles in the Chinese market.
 SAIC-GM is the largest joint venture GM has in China.

 In February 2010, SAIC acquired an additional 1 percent stake in the joint venture for US$85 million and assistance in securing a US$400 million line of credit to boost SAIC's total share of SAIC-GM to 51%.
 In April 2012, GM regained 50% control of the joint venture.

+With the growth of China's electric vehicle industry, SAIC-GM's sales have dropped rapidly.
+From 2020 to 2024, its sales dropped from 1.4 million to 435,000 vehicles.

+In mid-2025, reports emerged that SAIC-GM was removing the Chevrolet brand from the Chinese market.
+SAIC-GM general manager Lu Xiao stated that “rumors that the Chevrolet brand will withdraw from China are false news”, and “we will not give up Chevrolet”.
+Three planned models were cancelled: the Equinox, the Equinox EV, and the next-generation Blazer.
+In August 2026, GM and SAIC extended their joint venture agreement to 2047, sharpening its focus on the Buick and Cadillac brands.
+SAIC-GM will no longer produce or sell any new Chevrolet models, but it will continue to provide aftersales support for existing cars, while GM will continue to export SAIC-GM-Wuling models to be marketed under the Chevrolet brand.